openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 ### Probably Never

 The remaining attributes don’t really lend themselves to damage.
-Without a VERY good explanation, the following cannot be used for damaging attacks: fortitude, learning, perception, will, deception, persuasion, presence, creation, divination, movement.
+Without a VERY good explanation, the following cannot be used for damaging attacks: fortitude, learning, perception, will, deception, persuasion, presence, creation, divination.

 ## Taking Your Turn